Bioflora/FtrifloraEpichloe/README.md

 │   │   ├── outputs_script_2/                  # Phylogenetic trees and their support values files (from script_2.Rmd)
 │   │   ├── Phylogenetic_analysis/
 │   │   │   │
-│   │   │   ├── MSA/                           # Multiple sequence alignments (FASTA format)
+│   │   │   ├── MSA/                           # Multiple sequence alignments (FASTA format; input script_2.Rmd)
-│   │   │   └── TREES/                         # Raw phylogenetic trees obtained from IQTREE and ASTRAL.
+│   │   │   └── TREES/                         # Raw phylogenetic trees obtained from IQTREE and ASTRAL (input script_2.Rmd)
 │   │   │
 │   │   ├── culture_growth_dataset.csv         # Dataset for culture growth rate analysis (input script_1.Rmd).
 │   │   │                                      This file is semicolon-delimited and uses a comma as the decimal separator.